Linearly representable games and pseudo-polynomial calculation of the Shapley value: Shapley value of a single player

+as a function of $x$ and calculate its integral numerically.
+Whenever we need the value of the function for a given $x$, represented as a floating point number, we can calculate it in $O(a_Nn)$ time using the algorithm described in Corollary \ref{cor::px_rec}.
+Though this algorithm is relatively fast, we must have some concerns about its accuracy (it could be a subject to further research).
+For example $\mathbb{P}_x(S, 0) = (1-x)^{|S|}$, which might underflow if $S$ is large enough.
+Nonetheless, this is not exactly the algorithm we are looking for.
+To improve it, we need a few more observations as follows.

+\begin{lemma} For each $S\subseteq N$ function $x\mapsto\mathbb{P}_x(S, k)$ is a polynomial of $x$, its degree is at most $|S|$, and all of its coefficients \begin{itemize} \item are integer numbers, \item have absolute value less then or equal to $3^{|S|}$, \item can be calculated using only additive integer operations (i.e. addition and subtruction but no multiplication). \end{itemize} \end{lemma} \begin{proof} All statements are trivial for $S = \emptyset$ and are preserved from $S$ to $S\cup\{j\}$ by \mbox{Formula \ref{formula::px_rec}}. \end{proof} Now we can rephrase Corollary \ref{cor::px_rec} as a meaningful statement.
+By ``calculation'' of $\mathbb{P}_x(S, k)$ we do not mean to calculate its numeric value for a given $x$ (as a floating point number), but to calculate its coefficients as an array of integers.
+One polynomial can be represented as a list of coefficients and the whole seqence

+can be represented as a list of polynomials (an array of arrays of integers), so its calculation based on the weights of the linear representation $\{a_j\ |\ j\in S\}$ is a valid computational problem.
+As Formula \eqref{formula::px_rec} is meaningful for polynomials, the algorithm needs only a slight modification, which however, changes its complexity as stated below. \begin{thm} Let $\big(f, \{a_j:j\in N\}\big)$ be a linear representation of game $G=(N,v)$, let $S\subseteq N$ be a coalition of size $m=|S|$ and let us assume that the weights $\{a_j \ | \ j\in S\}$ are stored in an $m$-element array of integers.
+It is possible to calculate the full sequence of coefficients of the polynomials

+in time $O(m^3K)$ and space $O(m^2K)$, using only additive integer operations, and store them in space $O(m^2K)$ as an array of arrays of integers where $K = a_S+1$. \end{thm} \begin{proof} As we have already noted, the solution is to apply Algorithm \ref{alg::px_rec} to polynomials as follows. \begin{itemize} \item The array \texttt{P[ ]} does not hold numeric values, but pointers to polynomials. \item The polynomials have to be created and stored separately, each one as a separate array of integers. \item In the recursive calculation\ in time $O(n^3K)$ and space $O(n^2K)$, using only additive integer operations, and store them in space $O(n^2K)$ as an array of arrays of integers where $K = a_{N_{-i}}$. \end{cor}

-Here we present our main result. \begin{thm} Let $\big(f, \{a_j:j\in N\}\big)$ be a linear representation of game $G=(N,v)$ and let $i \in N$ be one of the players.
-Let us assume that $a_j\le 2^{|N|}$ and function $f$ can be calculated in linear time and space.
-The Shapley value of player $i$ can be calculated in $O(n^3K)$ time and $O(n^2K)$ space, where $K=\sum\limits_{j\neq i} a_j$. \end{thm} \begin{rem} The exponential upper bound for the weights is justified by Remark \ref{allTuLinRep} and can be relaxed, just like the condition about the complexity of function $f$.
-The statement holds without those conditions with some technical modifications. \end{rem} \begin{proof} By Formula (\ref{shapley3}), Let $S\subseteq N$ be a coalition such that $i \notin S$.
-Since $G$ is linearly representable, $v(S) = f\left(\sum \limits_{j\in S} a_j\right)$, and we get that
+No we are ready to present our main result. \begin{thm} Let $\big(f, \{a_j:j\in N\}\big)$ be a linear representation of game $G=(N,v)$ and let $i\in N$ be a player.
+Let us assume that $a_i\le2^n$ and function $f$ can be evaluated in linear time and space.\\ The Shapley value of player $i$ can be calculated in $O(n^3K)$ time and $O(n^2K)$ space, where $K=a_{N_{-i}}$. \end{thm} \begin{rem} The exponential upper bound for the weights is justified by Remark \ref{rem::all_lin_rep} and can be relaxed, just like the condition about the complexity of function $f$.
+The statement holds without these conditions but with some technical modifications. \end{rem} \begin{proof} The Shapley value of player $i$ is the integral of Formula \eqref{shapley5}